open222333/Other-Note/03_伺服器服務/DatabaseServer(資料庫伺服器)/MySQL/MySQL 筆記.md

 innodb引擎出了問題
 ```

-## MySQL 除錯 - [Warning] IP address 'xxx.xxx.xxx.xxx' could not be resolved- Name or service not known
+## [Warning] IP address 'xxx.xxx.xxx.xxx' could not be resolved- Name or service not known

 [MySQL warning "IP address could not be resolved"](https://serverfault.com/questions/393862/mysql-warning-ip-address-could-not-be-resolved)